-For more information about how the Sales Numbers schema joins the hierarchical tables with the detail tables, refer to "OLAP Schema" on page 55.
+For more information about how the Sales Numbers schema joins the hierarchical tables with the detail tables, refer to OLAP Schema.

-4.4.2 Creating an OLAP Schema
+Creating an OLAP Schema

 Having defined their dimensions and measures, CZS created the czs-sales OLAP schema.
 An OLAP schema is an XML file that defines a cube's structure.
 The Jaspersoft OLAP Workbench can simplify the task of creating a schema.
 For details, refer to the documentation provided with the Workbench.